ludwig-burtscher/invenio-with-provenance/README.md

 ### List / Appears in search result

 ![List PROV data model](https://raw.githubusercontent.com/ludwig-burtscher/invenio-with-provenance/master/documentation/list.png)
-In this example, three records appeared as results to the search.
+In this example, two records appeared as results to a search.

 ## How to reproduce